Learning with Optimal Interpolation Norms: Abstract

 \section{Abstract}

 We analyze a class of norms defined via an optimal interpolation problem involving the composition of norms and a linear operator.
-This framework encompasses a number of norms which have been used as regularizers in machine learning and statistics.
+This construction, known as infimal postcomposition in convex analysis, is shown to encompass various of norms which have been used as regularizers in machine learning, signal processing, and statistics.
 In particular, these include the latent group lasso, the overlapping group lasso, and certain norms used for learning tensors.
-We establish basic properties of this class of regularizers and we provide the dual norm.
-We present a novel stochastic block-coordinate version of the Douglas-Rachford algorithm to solve regularization problems with these regularizers.
-A unique feature of the algorithm is that it yields iterates that converge to a solution in the case of non smooth losses and random block updates.
-Finally, we present numerical experiments on the latent group lasso.
+We establish basic properties of this class of norms and we provide dual norms.
+The extension to more general classes of convex functions is also discussed.
+A stochastic block-coordinate version of the Douglas-Rachford algorithm is devised to solve minimization problems involving these regularizers.
+A prominent feature of the algorithm is that it yields iterates that converge to a solution in the case of non smooth losses and random block updates.
+Finally, we present numerical experiments with problems employing the latent group lasso penalty.